 Every woman has an incredible journey to share with the world.

-We’re putting the spotlight on our very own members and their career paths this International Women’s Day.
+We’re putting the spotlight on our very own members who use our workspace and discuss their career paths this International Women’s Day.

 Here is Kate’s story: